 Through the partnership, the Museum engages students in Earth sciences across all year levels.
 The partnership continues to deliver the Department’s summer school for secondary students.
-It also ensures Earth science is included in the Museum’s April school holiday program and its remote APY Lands student program, and confirms the Department’s involvement in major events such as Fossil Fest 2020 and Science Alive.
+It also ensures Earth science is included in the Museum’s public programs and confirms the Department’s involvement in major events such as Fossil Fest and Science Alive.

 The geological situation we see in South Australia today is merely a 'snapshot' within a continuous and dynamic development of our Earth.